What is a Weiss Fellow?

 - Receive training in the fiduciary obligations, leadership responsibilities and skills of effective trusteeship.

 - Voluntary service on one or more Board standing committees or a task force to develop specific skills.

 - Review of relevant board materials for the committees in which he/she participates with accountability for confidentiality and fiduciary responsibility.

 - Voluntary attendance at the annual gathering of Trustees Emeriti to learn how former trustees continue to lead after their terms of service are completed.

 - Partnership with a sitting Trustee who serves as a mentor throughout the two-year fellowship.

 - Lifelong relationships with fellow trustees from varied industries who share their commitment to skilled governance.

 How do I apply?

-Graduates of the last decade (Classes 2011 - 2020) are eligible to apply by sending application materials to WeissFellow@muhlenberg.edu by March 8, 2021.
+Graduates of the last decade are eligible to apply by sending application materials to WeissFellow@muhlenberg.edu.
+Applications typically open in early February.